 April 9, 2005 - In a civil ceremony at Guildhall in Windsor with a blessing at St. George’s Chapel at Windsor Castle, Charles and Camilla wed.

 November 1-8, 2005 - Makes his first official visit to the United States since 1994.

-October 2006 - Announces plans for second multi-faith coronation ceremony, if/when he is made king to include all non-Christian faiths and that Camilla, the Duchess of Cornwall, be crowned Queen at the same time.
+October 2006 - Announces plans for second multi-faith coronation ceremony, if/when he is made king, to include all non-Christian faiths, and for Camilla, the Duchess of Cornwall, to be crowned Queen at the same time.